Pumpkintastic! Halloween Heads Up!

 Check out our Pinterest board for lots of other fun recipe ideas.

-- Enter our Pumpkin carving competition which starts on the 14th October – details to follow over on Facebook next week.
+- Enter our Pumpkin carving competition which starts on the 14th October (now closed)- details to follow over on Facebook next week.
 We’ve just taken delivery of lots of small, medium and large pumpkins so grab yours ready as once they’ve gone they’ve gone!

 - Organise a Halloween treasure hunt within your own household.
 Here’s a couple of links to some free printables we’ve found to get you started…

 - Host a virtual Halloween party with themed games and music online with friends and family.

 - Cook a Halloween themed tea – see our spooky suggestions below.

 - Watch a scary movie with the family whilst tucking into some treats (obviously, age-appropriate!)